AhmedAyman77/AI/README.md

 - **Machine Learning**: Models ranging from traditional algorithms like SVM, KNN, and Decision Trees to ensemble methods and clustering techniques.
 - **Natural Language Processing (NLP)**: Focused on text classification, sentiment analysis, and other NLP techniques.
 - **Computer Vision**: Implementations in OpenCV and YOLO for tasks such as face detection, color detection, and object detection.
-- **Kaggle Datasets**: Datasets from Kaggle used for preprocessing and model development.

 ## 🛠 **Technologies Used**
 - **Languages**: Python